• Skip to primary navigation

 • Add the buttermilk.

-• Turn dough onto a floured surface and mix until it forms a ball.
+• Turn dough onto a floured surface and mix until it forms a ball, adding a little more flour as you work the dough.

 • Place on a baking sheet.

 • Do not over-work the dough.
-It should an uneven and shaggy appearance.
-That is perfect.
+It should have an uneven and shaggy appearance.
+This dough has more of a scone like texture.
+Add a bit more flour as you work it into a ball.

 • Be sure to score the top of the bread before baking.

-• Be sure to use COLD butter.
+• Always use cold butter.
 The colder the butter the less sticky the dough will be.

-• If you choose to bake the bread in a cast-iron skillet, be sure to add a few minutes to the baking time as it will take a little longer.
+• If you choose to bake the bread in a cast-iron skillet, add a few minutes to the baking time as it will take a little longer.

 • If you don’t have buttermilk on hand, here are some great buttermilk substitutes.